oschrenk/notes/maven.md

 I always forget.

 	private static final String PATH="/path/to/file.csv";
+	private static final String PATH2="/file.csv";
 	[...]
 	final File file=new File(this.getClass().getResource(PATH).getFile());

-This way the classloader finds the proper resource
+This way the classloader finds the proper resource.
+You need a leading slash.

 ### Create a sources jar on execution of 'package' goal